-The Bureau of Meteorology (BoM) seasonal outlook for October to December shows that rainfall will likely be below median.
+The Bureau of Meteorology (BoM) seasonal outlook for November 2023 to January 2024 does not currently shows a clear indication of drier or wetter than average conditions, meaning there are appreciable chances of either dry, wet, or average conditions unfolding.
 Daytime and overnight temperatures are expected to be hotter than median over this period.

 The Bureau's El Niño-Southern Oscillation (ENSO) index outlook indicator is on El Niño.
-Models indicate that El Niño conditions are likely to persist into February.
-Also, a positive Indian Ocean Dipole (IOD) is currently underway.
-El Niño and positive IOD events influence weather conditions towards drier than median.
+Models indicate that El Niño conditions are likely to persist until at least the end of summer, and potentially beyond.
+Also, a positive Indian Ocean Dipole (IOD) is currently underway, which models indicate will persist into summer.
+El Niño and positive IOD events typically influence weather conditions towards drier than median.

-For further details: www.bom.gov.au/climate/outlooks/#/overview/summary
+Further details at: www.bom.gov.au/climate/outlooks/#/overview/summary